Perfects locations for small ceremonies in MN

 Restaurants are closed by the Stay-at-home Order during the Covid-19 pendemic.

-Most people having an intimate ceremony with their immediate family member would go to a restaurant after that.
+Most people having an intimate ceremony with their immediate family members would go to a restaurant after that.

-Some restaurant has a garden, rooftops or immediate park to accommodate a small celebration.
-Otherwise, for indoor ritual, it’s quite easy to move some table a set-up a ceremony spot.
+Some restaurant has a garden, rooftops, or an immediate park to accommodate a small celebration.
+Otherwise, for indoor rituals, it’s quite easy to move some tables and set up a ceremony spot.

-One Obvious advantage compare to outdoor spot, is that they are covered location.
+One Obvious advantage compared to outdoor spots is that they are covered locations.

 We won’t make a long list of restaurants here (you can find plenty on the web).
 Let just list a few restaurants where we have been and which are charming: